-Consumer and community groups, local authorities and councils, Members of Parliament, and other interested parties can play a key role in identifying suitable sites in their area.
-If you know of a suitable location that might benefit from a free machine, please Suggest a Site or get in touch with us here.
+Consumer and community groups, local authorities and councils, Members of Parliament and other interested parties can play a key role in identifying suitable sites in their area.
+If you know of a suitable location that might benefit from better cash access, please Suggest a Site.

-Access to £5 note to help consumers get small balances
+Access to £5 Notes to Help Consumers get Small Balances

 We know from customer feedback that cash can help customers on low incomes manage their money more effectively and that these customers value the ability to get smaller balances from their accounts.
-Some LINK ATMs dispense £5 notes and to find your nearest one please use Advanced Search on our ATM Locator.
-If you are a member of the public and you would like to nominate an existing cash machine to dispense £5 notes, please get in touch.
+Some LINK ATMs dispense £5 notes and to find your nearest one please use Advanced Search on our Cash Locator.
+If you are a member of the public and you would like to nominate an existing cash machine to dispense £5 notes, please get in please get in touch.

 LINK will review requests from communities who wish to nominate an ATM for Protected status.
 Please use this form if you wish to nominate a particular ATM.